iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.1.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Useful to store your sending history, that's about it.
+No way to save my details or edit addresses, and I can't use card info saved to my phone when paying for postage.
+Even hermes can do better...<br> :date: __2021-03-11 02:21:32__

+> So much room for improvement.
+I have to enter all my details every time I use the app, why can't it remember my name and address????
+A list of favourite destination addresses would save loads of time as well.
+Tracking means where is it now, not we'll tell you after we have tried to deliver!!
+Also, why not attach the label to the email I receive to save me having to fiddle about downloading the label from the app before I can print it?
+Come on Royal Mail, a few teaks would make this a genuine alternative to your competitors.<br> :date: __2021-03-08 13:09:13__

 > Good to track your delivery but changing deliveries to another location its useless.
 I update 2 deliveries for other location (post office) and when i got home i got the something for you card... don't make sense!<br> :date: __2021-02-19 12:23:27__

 > It won't even let me print the label I've paid for<br> :date: __2021-02-15 19:36:11__